 Your Directors take great pleasure in informing that the school in Lavasa City has successfully completed five years of its operations.
-Construction of the Phase-II school building to add additional classrooms was completed in May 2014.
 Christel House Lavasa serves the underprivileged children in and around the Lavasa project area outside Pune.
 Lavasa, free India's largest Hill Station spread across 25,000 acres of land is an integrated township, which will have residential, commercial, educational and recreational facilities.

 Number of students at the end of the Ac.
-Year 2014 - 15 385 Total Number of Staff 34 Total Number of families benefitted 241 Grades (including the 2014-15 batch) KG to grade 7 Facility Total built up area - 25,000 sq. ft.
+Year 2015 - 16 428 Total Number of Staff 31 Total Number of families benefitted 270 Grades (including the 2015-16 batch) KG to Grade 7 Facility Total built up area - 25,000 sq. ft.
 14 Class rooms, Computer lab, Music room, Dining hall, Medical room, Staff room, Library/AV room, Art & Craft room and Administration room.